linesalex/Core-Repository/LINUX_DEV_SETUP.md

 # Network Inventory Management System - RHEL 7 Development Setup

+**Updated guide with all fixes and workarounds discovered during deployment** ✅

-Quick and simple setup guide for running the Network Inventory Management System in development mode on Red Hat Enterprise Linux 7.
+Quick and reliable setup guide for running the Network Inventory Management System in development mode on Red Hat Enterprise Linux 7, including all discovered fixes and compatibility workarounds.

 ## 🚀 Quick Requirements

 - **RHEL 7**: Red Hat Enterprise Linux 7.x (7.6+ recommended)
 - **Root/Sudo Access**: Required for package installation
 - **Internet Connection**: For downloading packages and dependencies
-- **10 minutes** of your time ⏰
+- **15 minutes** of your time ⏰
+- **Working SCP/SFTP access** (since git may not be available)

 ## 📋 Prerequisites Check